-The rest of this section illustrates how the proposed definitions and supporting concepts could help the Board reach decisions in some of its standard-setting and research projects.
+The rest of this section illustrates how the proposed definitions and supporting concepts could help the Board reach decisions in some of its standard-setting and research

-We have not sought to identify all the concepts that may be relevant in a particular project.
-Instead, for each project, we have highlighted one or two concepts that might be particularly important and considered how those concepts could influence the Board's decisions.
+We have not sought to identify relevant in a particular project. particularly important Board's decisions.